elginloh/MAD21-TrioFit-Team02/README.md

 By using TrioFit is like having a trainer tracking your calories, showing  your BMI information and guiding your workouts at your fingertips.

--Create Profile - Setting your personal information such as name, height, weight and etc, which also use for the calculation of your BMI
+- Create Profile - Setting your personal information such as name, height, weight and etc, which also use for the calculation of your BMI
--Customize Profile - Customize personal information along the way while using the application.
+- Customize Profile - Customize personal information along the way while using the application.
--Calorie Tracker - Customize your personal daily calorie intake.
+- Calorie Tracker - Customize your personal daily calorie intake.
--Track Past Calorie Intake -  Analyse calorie intake of chosen date at a glance.
+- Track Past Calorie Intake -  Analyse calorie intake of chosen date at a glance.
--Learn From Professionals - Workout guide by professionals from youtube that are highly recommended.
+- Learn From Professionals - Workout guide by professionals from youtube that are highly recommended.
--Stay motivated - Tons of workout routines and guides to keep you fresh and fun
+- Stay motivated - Tons of workout routines and guides to keep you fresh and fun

 Navigation Bar
 In TrioFit, Navigation Bar is implemented for users to easily find our features.
 They can